kabukki/kabukki/README.md

 ### Hi there 👋

-I'm a full-stack developer specialized in Javascript and web technologies with a low-level technical background.
+I'm a full-stack developer specialized in Javascript and web technologies with a low-level technical background, and a keen intereset in cybersecurity.
 Here are some projects that I've worked on:

 #### 🎮 Emulators